 3. ‘Charge it’ less

 When you pay with credit, you’re really borrowing money that has to be paid back.
-Let’s say you paid $899 for a tablet.
+Let’s say you paid $899 for a computer.
 If you don’t have the money in the bank to pay off that credit card bill by the end of the month, your purchase will end up costing you a lot more.

 Here’s the toughest part to swallow: In that time, you will pay more than $400 in interest charges — meaning you have paid more than $1,300 for an $899 device.

 4. Track your spending

 Track your spending with free software designed for the task.
 Seeing where your money goes helps you spot unnecessary purchases and adjust your spending.

 As we explain in “5 Reasons You’ll Never Get Out of Debt”: